Miscellaneous Electronic Components

 SD Cards

 The enDAQ sensors use high-end SD cards to handle the fast write speed the device requires.
 Our legacy devices (LOG-XXXX) use cards that are part of Swissbit's S- 300u series.
-The updated devices (part numbers starting with 'S' or 'W') have a processor with more RAM and therefore can use a SD card with a slightly slower write speed and therefore uses ATP's AF8GUD4A-BBBIM for 8GB devices, and ATP's AF1GUDI-OEM for 1GB devices.
+More recent devices (part numbers starting with 'S' or 'W') have a processor with more RAM and therefore can use a SD card with a slightly slower write speed.
+We use several different SD cards but if you're looking to replace one, we recommend ATP's AF16GUD4A-BBBIM for 16 GB devices, ATP's AF8GUD4A-BBBIM for 8GB devices, and ATP's AF1GUDI-OEM for 1GB devices.

 Warning

-Please note that we have only qualified these specific SD cards for operation with the enDAQ.
-Although there are many other cards available, they often don't have the required write speed and/or temperature range.
+Please note that we have only qualified specific SD cards for operation with the enDAQ.
+Although there are many other cards available, they often don't have the required write speed, temperature range, or reliability.
 Therefore they can cause the device to be unable to properly record data which will result in blocks of time with no data.

 That being said, customers often look to replace the SD card anyways.
 If you'd like to switch out the card you can follow the steps listed below.
 Please note that the warranty will be voided.